 \subsection{Nonideal effect in curved boundary condition}

-The present scheme is based on the interpolation boundary condition (IBC), which combines the linear interpolation and the bounce-back scheme \cite{Bouzidi2001}.
-Fig. \ref{FIG1} and \ref{FIG2} present a solid boundary locating between a solid node ${\bm{x}_s}$ and a boundary-fluid node ${\bm{x}_1}$, which indicates that the fluid node is directly linked to the boundary.
-If $i$ denotes the discrete direction from the node ${\bm{x}_1}$ to the node ${\bm{x}_s}$, then the task of the boundary condition is to calculate the distribution functions ${f_{\bar i}}({{\bm{x}}_{\rm{1}}},t + 1)$ for the next time step.
-A multiphase curved boundary condition needs to correctly treat the interactions between the wetting boundary and its adjacent liquid.
+The present scheme is based on the interpolation boundary condition, which combines the linear interpolation and the bounce-back scheme \cite{Bouzidi2001}.
+Figs. \ref{FIG1} and \ref{FIG2} are the schematic diagrams of the present multiphase curved BC.
+A solid boundary is locating between a solid node ${\bm{x}_s}$ and a boundary-fluid node ${\bm{x}_1}$, which is a fluid node linked directly to the boundary.
+If $i$ denotes the discrete direction from the node ${\bm{x}_1}$ to the node ${\bm{x}_s}$, then the task of the boundary condition is to calculate the distribution function ${f_{\bar i}}({{\bm{x}}_{\rm{1}}},t + 1)$ for the next time step.
+A multiphase curved BC needs to correctly treat the nonideal interactions between the wetting boundary and its adjacent liquid.